lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/Week_1_Activity/Board_Outline_Instructions.md

 Exit out of the sketch by clicking the green checkmark.

+Export your drawing as a dxf by either :

+1. right-clicking anywhere inside the sketch boundaries, or

-Export your drawing as a dxf by right-clicking on your sketch in the side bar and select "Export as DXF/DWG..."
+1. right-clicking on your sketch in the side bar and select "Export as DXF/DWG..."

 <img width="200" src="../../Week_1/Images/Onshape2.png">